 - Salt to taste

-- Add the lemongrass, fish sauce, vinegar, soy sauce, sugar, and two tablespoon of coconut milk.
+- Add the lemongrass, fish sauce, vinegar, soy sauce, sugar, and half the amount of coconut milk.
 Stir to combine and cook for 1 – 2 minutes.

 - Stir the curry a few times while it cooks, to stop it sticking and to keep the chicken submerged.